Setting Dynamic Reorder Thresholds for Lab Consumables

 """

-Computes dynamic reorder thresholds with explicit fallback routing and audit verification.
+Compute a dynamic reorder threshold with explicit fallback routing.

-Idempotent: identical inputs yield identical outputs and audit hashes.
+Idempotent: identical inputs yield identical outputs and audit IDs.

 """